Queen of Hearts Fertility Care & NaProTechnology

 During this appointment, you may be asked to begin some supplements and/or medications.
 We will also discuss drawing a full set of hormone panels.
 We will make a decision if you should have a peri-ovulatory estradiol panel, a post-Peak estradiol & progesterone panel, or both panels.

 Many patients will be asked to consider working with a dietitian or a nutritionist to help optimize your reproductive health.
 Oftentimes I may also recommend a Psychotherapist or Health Coach to help with anxiety, depression and or disordered eating habits.
+Oftentimes I may also recommend a mental health appointment to help with anxiety, depression and/or disordered eating.

 recommended Dietitians and Nutritionists